Bill de Blasio mulls removal of Christopher Columbus statue due to ‘tremendous concern’

 New York City Mayor Bill de Blasio is considering a proposal for the removal of a statue commemorating explorer Christopher Columbus.

-The man who made the Nina, the Piñta, and the Santa María required learning for generations of children is under fire in the Big Apple.
+The man who made the Niña, the Pinta, and the Santa María required learning for generations of children is under fire in the Big Apple.
 Lawmakers want a monument to Columbus and his journey in 1492 removed from the Upper West Side in response to protests in Charlottesville, Virginia, over controversial historical figures.

 Ben Sarle, a mayoral spokesman, confirmed with the New York Observer on Tuesday that Mr. De Blasio will give “immediate attention” to the proposal as part of his a 90-day review of all statues and monuments.